 The group was Blind Melon and the song was, “No Rain” and in it there was a little white, chubby, freckle faced girl with red hair who was dressed as some type of bumble bee and kept roaming the city looking to fit in but people ignored and laughed at her.
 Then finally as she was walking by a field, she came up to the gate and looked in and saw a bunch of other people dressed as bumble bees, folks of different shapes, sizes, and colors all dressed the same as her, and they welcomed her in to their circle.
 As unmanly as it may sound, I was that little girl, that’s how I felt my whole life, never really fitting in as myself, but instead having to fake it ‘til I made it to be accepted, even becoming a hardened gang member, that was never the real me… but I couldn’t let anyone know that.

-In church, I not only found the Lord, but His people too, a bunch of imperfect, sinning, broken wretches, that acknowledge their brokenness and dire need of Christ not just as Savior, but as Lord too.
-That is where I belong, with the people of God…who are my bumble bees, and I’ll be around for the long haul.
-Church planting has been rough, but it’s been great too, I’ve found what my purpose is in life, to be with not just a group of people but “the” group of people, God’s people, that we would journey together to help others know that there is purpose in their lives too, one of exponential worth compared to anything in this world.
+In church, I not only found the Lord, but His people too, a bunch of imperfect, sinning, broken wretches, that acknowledge their brokenness and dire need of Christ… not just as Savior, but as Lord too.
+That is where I belong, with the people of God… they are my fellow bumble bees, and I’ll be around for the long haul to do life with them.
+Church planting has been rough, but it’s been great too, I’ve found what my purpose is in life, to be with not just “a group” of people but “thee group” of people, God’s people, that we would journey together to help others know that there is purpose in their lives too, one of exponential worth compared to anything in this world.

 John Calvin said that, “All the blessings we enjoy are Divine deposits, committed to our trust on this condition, that they should be dispensed for the benefit of our neighbors.”
-This makes me take a daily inventory, what are my blessings that are being counted as Divine deposits, how will I use them for the benefit of my neighbors, my church family, my friends and community?
-This is one of the greatest driving forces, one that pushes me to give God my all, not because I am trying to earn any favor with Him, but because I am so appreciative of His saving grace, I feel like I just can’t do enough to repay Him, to thank Him enough, or express my love for what He’s done for me.
-I now know, who I am, who I belong to, what Christ did for me, He lived a life I never could, died a death meant for me, resurrected on the 3rdday proving He is the Son of God, and ascended in the presence of many witnesses giving us instruction on what to do.
+This makes me take a daily inventory: What are my blessings?
+How are they being counted as Divine deposits?
+How will I use them for the benefit of my neighbors?
+For my church family?
+For my friends and community?
+This is one of my greatest driving forces, one that pushes me to give God my all, not because I am trying to earn any favor with Him, but because I am so appreciative of His saving grace, I feel like I just can’t do enough to repay Him, to thank Him enough, or express my love for what He’s done for me.
+I now know who I am, who I belong to, and what Christ did for me.
+He lived a life I never could, He died a death meant for me, and He resurrected on the 3rdday proving He is the Son of God, and then He ascended to heaven in the presence of many witnesses giving us instruction on what to do.
 And that’s what I’m trying to do in helping plant a church, that would plant other churches that plant churches.
-I want anyone and everyone know that they are loved, that they can belong and be accepted as they are, and trust God knowing that as they study His Word, His Law, and appreciate His grace and mercy, that their lives would change, that they would be more like Christ, that they would seek righteousness and holiness, that their lives would reflect their appreciation of Christ’s finished work on the Cross.
+I want anyone and everyone know that they are loved, that they can belong and can be accepted just as they are, and trust God knowing that as they study His Word, His Law, and appreciate His grace and mercy, that their lives would change, that they would be more like Christ, that they would seek righteousness and holiness, that their lives would reflect their appreciation of Christ’s finished work on the Cross.